UCLA-IEEE/OPS2.0/docs/_pages/about.md

 - Marketing materials to aid with member recruitment
 - Potential funding to help kickstart your program

-As of January 2023, we have successfully launched the OPS program to over 10 universities, including UC Irvine, University of Florida, and Stony Brook University.
+As of January 2023, we have successfully launched the OPS program at over 10 universities, including UC Irvine, University of Florida, and Stony Brook University.
 We hope you'll be next!

 ## How to sign up